 - There will be obvious comparisons to Aaron Sorkin’s The Newsroom – both cover topical content, feature excellent acting, and have fast-talking dialogue– but these shows are different.
 The Newsroom was an extremely smart, well-written show but it wasn’t as entertaining as The Morning Show.
 Granted, I’m only three episodes in but I’ve been glued to every minute of every one of them so far.
 We’ll see if that continues.

 - Crudup as studio executive Ellison is like a sly fox – charming but smarmy at the same time.
 Is he going to sell me a car or take over the world?
 Debatable for sure.
-I became a Crudup fan almost twenty years ago (whoa) when he played Russell Hammond in Almost Famous – he was hard to look away from them and that is still the case.
+I became a Crudup fan almost twenty years ago (whoa) when he played Russell Hammond in Almost Famous – he was hard to look away from then and that is still the case.
 Ellison doesn’t care about how things were done before.
 He wants to rock the boat.
 He wants chaos.

 At this point, AppleTV+ content is viewable through Apple’s website and through the Apple TV app.
 Apparently availability will continue to expand – no surprise there.
 If you have a Mac computer you can watch The Morning Show and I highly recommend doing so – especially with a cast that includes Tony, Golden Globe, Emmy, and Academy Award winners.
 In short, the talent runs as deep as the storylines.